Updated July 14, 2023

 - The company may get false security of cash patterns in case of mistakes in probable dates.

-- It is obviously an estimate & anything can change over a period of time.
+- It is an estimate & anything can change over some time.

 - The probability of occurrence is not considered.